By Rachel Moseley

 But what about vaccines?

-There’s still confusion for many people about whether or not you should wait until all vaccines are completed before you start to socialize your puppy.
-This has led to the American Veterinary Society of Animal Behavior putting out a position statement to help clear things up and the consensus is that due to the risk of behavioral issues due to lack of socialization it’s necessary to begin socializing before vaccines are finished (with precautions in place).
+Many people still wonder whether they should wait until their puppy finishes all vaccines before starting socialization.
+To address this, the American Veterinary Society of Animal Behavior (AVSAB) has released a position statement clarifying the issue.
+They emphasize that because the risk of behavioral problems from lack of socialization outweighs the risks, it’s essential to begin socializing your puppy before vaccines are complete—as long as you take proper precautions.
 Here is the official position statement from AVSAB.

 For young puppies that haven’t finished their vaccines yet, it’s important to be careful where you take them.
 You want to avoid putting them on the ground in places with high dog traffic like pet stores where there’s higher risk for disease.
 Carrying them in pet friendly stores is a good option if your pup is portable (the perks of smaller dogs!).
 Other options are exploring places with low dog traffic – when the weather is nice, walking around in front of (not inside) not pet friendly stores can be a good way to expose them to sights/sounds/people while mitigating risk.